Arsenal des galères: History of the galleys

 In Roman times, Marseille already had an arsenal of galleys.
 In his war against Caesar, Pompey sent seven galleys to Marseille as reinforcements, to attack Caesar's fleet of 17 galleys, 11 of which were decked.
 The Marseille arsenal was home to 10 galleys, several of which were on deck.
 The arsenal also housed a "weapons manufacturing" area.
 This military enclave was located on the south bank of the Lacydon, at Plan Fourmiguier (from today's Quai des Belges to the former careening basin).

 In 1296, Charles II of Naples, then later Charles VIII (1495) and finally Louis XIV, through Colbert (second half of the 17th century), successively rebuilt or redeveloped the arsenal, to accommodate and arm the "king's galleys" - from Naples or France.
 Marseille was an important French war port on the Mediterranean Sea.
 The galley arsenal was occupied on a discontinuous basis.
 In its last period, it was operational for less than a hundred years, when Louis XV abolished the galleys (September 27, 1748), which had lost their role in naval warfare to ships in the early eighteenth century.

 Arsenal des Galères de la ville de Marseille, Jean-Baptiste de La Rose, 1666, Musée de la Marine (Marseille) of the Chambre de commerce et d'industrie Aix Marseille-Provence.

 Until 1748, the arsenal housed convicts sentenced to forced labour, the galley slaves.
-It was located to the east and south of the Old Port, and although almost nothing remains of it today (the Capitainerie, and an old discotheque from the 1960s, the "Arsenal des Galères", allowed visitors to observe the cells carved out of the rock of Notre-Dame de la Garde hill, and the access channel and galley basin were filled in in the 1910s), its location still marks the city's urban planning.
+It was located to the east and south of the Old Port, and although almost nothing remains of it today (the Capitainerie, and an old discotheque from the 1960s, the "Arsenal des Galères", allowed visitors to observe the cells carved out of the rock of Notre-Dame de la Garde hill, and the access channel and galley basin were filled in during the 1910s), its location still marks the city's urban planning.

 Dating from the mid-sixteenth century, Stolonomie, the oldest known treatise on galleys, deploys a nautical vocabulary specific to the ports of Marseille and Toulon.